DLibatique/GREK101-F21/docs/textbook/alphabet-and-accents.md

 * ου = *ooh* as in "tr**oo**p"
 * υι = *wee* as in "s**wee**t"

-Diphthongs are considered long in pronunciation, but there are two specific diphthongs that will count as **short** for the purpose of accentuation (on which see below): the final -οι or -αι of the 1st and 2nd declension nominative plural. ("1st and 2nd declension nominative plural" will likely not make *any* sense to you right now -- don't worry, you'll learn more about it in the next module!)
+Diphthongs are considered long in pronunciation, but there are two specific diphthongs that will count as **short** for the purpose of accentuation (on which see below): the final -οι or -αι of the 1st and 2nd declension nominative plural. ("1st and 2nd declension nominative plural" will likely not make *any* sense to you right now -- don't worry, you'll learn more about it soon!)

 ### Breathing marks
 {: .no_toc }